My Al Capone Museum | home

 (Photo courtesy of anonymous)

-Al's jail cell at the old Eastern Penitentiary in Philadelphia.The cell still stands today and is furnished every year exactly as Al had it when he was incarcerated there in 1929 for weapons posession.
-Al had very special privileges as you can notice in photo.
+Al's jail cell at the old Eastern Penitentiary in Philadelphia.The cell still stands today and according to Eastern State it is furnished every year exactly as Al had it when he was incarcerated there.
+This may have not been an accurate description and simply made up by the press.

 (Photo courtesy of Gerri DiSalvio Ruppert )